maciej-ka/demo-service-catalogue/README.md

 npm run debug:docker
 ```

-#### Tests
+#### Tests and checks

-Project has these tests and checks
+Project has several tests and checks.
-reported with github actions in pull requests
+They are reported in pull requests

 - prettier `npm run test:prettier`
 - eslint `npm run test:linter`